Interpretation of Airborne Geophysical Data

 - Preparation of report

-to maximise the usefulness of airborne geophysics.
-For this reason,
+the usefulness of airborne geophysics.
+For this reason, interpretation

-interpretation projects are carried out by experienced geophysicists, under the
+projects are carried out by experienced geophysicists, under the supervision

-supervision of the management of the company.
-There are three main aspects of
+of the management of the company.
+There are three main aspects of any

-any interpretation, 1) methodology, 2) tools and 3) the interpreter, each of
+interpretation, 1) methodology, 2) tools and 3) the interpreter, each of which

 address each of those areas.